 Premium Settings for Individual Forms #

-Location: User Registration > All Forms > Select a Form to Edit > Form Settings
+Location: User Registration & Membership> All Forms > Select a Form to Edit > Form Settings

 In each individual form’s setting, you can find an option to enable the reset button which allows you to have the flexibility to reset the form to its original state.

-1. Enable Reset Button: This option allows you to reset the default values of a user in the registration form.
+This option allows you to reset the default values of a user in theregistration form.

-2. Form Reset Button Custom Class: This option enables you to add the Custom CSS class to embed in the reset button.
+Reset Button CSS Classes: This option enables you to add the Custom CSS class to embed in the reset button.
 You can enter multiple classes separated by space.

 Using this feature, you can show/hide icons for the form field in the login/registration form.
 Once enabled, the form will look like the image below.

-With this feature, now you can have the option to send the system-generated passwords to the users registering to your site.
-After you enable this option, users won’t see the password field during registration.
-They can fill in other fields and the system will generate a password and send it to their email directly.
-You can find this setting directly in each individual form’s settings.
+With this feature, you can now give users the option to receive system-generated passwords during registration.
+Once enabled, the password field will be hidden on the registration form.
+Users can fill out the other required fields, and the system will automatically generate a password and send it directly to their email.
+This setting is available in each individual form’s settings.

 For each individual form, you can either whitelist or blacklist a set of email domains as per your requirements.
 For this, select either Allowed Domain or Denied Domain for whitelisting or blacklisting the domains.
 Now, enter the domain names, and separate them with a comma if you have multiple domains.